Owen Feik

 • Python, for build and utility scripts and larger personal projects.

-• Rust, my main language for new projects.
+• Rust, my main language for new projects and for internal tools.

-• JavaScript, HTML, CSS for web development at Seen Technology and for web-based projects.
+• JavaScript, HTML, CSS as required for web-based projects.

 • PHP, the primary language at Seen Technology.

 I routinely try out new languages as I need them for an application or just because I enjoy trying out different programming paradigms.
 I feel comfortable slipping into a new language as needed.
-Other languages that I've touched briefly include Prolog, Haskell and Commong Lisp.
+Other languages that I've touched on include Haskell and Common Lisp.

 Dev Tools